suneeta-mall/suneeta-mall.github.io/docs/blog/posts/2021-12-31-data-in-deep-learning.md

 ### 2.1.
 X-shot learning: How many are enough?
 The troubles of high computational cost and long training times due to an increase in the dataset have led to the development of training by a few shot strategies.
 The intuition behind this approach is to take a model and guide it to learn to perform a new task only by looking at a few samples [11].
 The concept of transfer learning is implicitly applied in this approach.
 This line of investigation started with training new tasks by using only a few (handful) samples and explored an extreme case of one-shot training i.e. learning new tasks from only one sample [12],[13].

-Recently an interesting mega-extreme approach of shot-based learning has emerged - `‘Less Than One’-Shot Learning` a.k.a LO Shot learning [11].
+Recently an interesting mega-extreme approach of shot-based learning has emerged - `'Less Than One'-Shot Learning` a.k.a LO Shot learning [11].
 This approach utilizes soft label concepts and seeks to merge hard label N class samples into M samples where M < N and thus the name less than one!
 LO Shot-based techniques are a form of data compression technique and may feel very similar to the MixUp technique discussed earlier.
 However, LO Shot contrary to a convex combination of samples as in Mixup, exploits distance weighted k-Nearest Neighbours technique to infer the soft labels.
 Their algorithm termed `distance-weighted soft-label prototype k-Nearest Neighbours (SLaPkNN)` essentially takes the sum of the label vectors of the k-nearest prototypes to target point x, with each prototype weighted inversely proportional to its distance from x.
 The following figure shows 4 class datasets are merged into 2 samples using SLaPkNN.

 >![](../../resources/data-centric-ai/LO-Shot.jpeg)
 *Figure LO-Shot: LO Shot splitting 4 class space into 2 points [11].*